danieladebi/danieladebi.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address:

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a first year Ph.D. student in Computer Science at the [University of Texas at Austin](https://www.cs.utexas.edu/).
-My research interests lie at the intersection of _robotics_, _reinforcement learning_ and _representation learning_.
+My research interests lie at the intersection of _robotics_, _reinforcement learning_, and _representation learning_.
 I aim to improve a robot’s ability to act, perceive, and learn in complex environments, and ensure that a machine's goals will always align with human goals.

 Previously, I received my S.B. and M.Eng. degrees from the [Massachusetts Institute of Technology](https://web.mit.edu/), primarily studying Computer Science with a focus on Artificial Intelligence.